balenaltd/handbook/docs/team/keeping-your-personal-information-up-to-date.md

 # Keeping your personal information up to date
 ### Personal information
-We record the personal information for every new starter in a confidential folder, maintained by TeamOS.
-It is therefore very important that you let someone from the Operations or TeamOS team know if you change any of the below.
-You can also send an email to teamos@balena.io.
-Even if it is a temporary relocation, it is useful to make a note.
+We record the personal information for every new starter in a confidential folder, maintained by People-ops.
+It is therefore very important that you let us know if you change any of the below.
+You can complete [this form](https://app.pipefy.com/public/form/qa2uTsGh) for any changes.
+Even if it is a temporary relocation, it is useful to make a note of the change.

 - your name
 - location
 - address
 - personal contact number & email
+- next of kin name and contact number

 This is so we can keep our records up to date and make other relevant changes when needed.
 For example, a change of name or country might mean that we need to issue a new contract for you.
-We also rely on our records for orders and deliveries to team members, as well as for maintaining our [team map](https://www.balena.io/team) with pins for all balenistas' locations which we would like to keep tidy and updated.
+We also rely on our records for orders and deliveries to team members.

 #### Your team